Biomarkers, targeted and immunotherapies for , ovarian and primary peritoneal cancer

 - NCT03462342 Combination ATR inhibitor and in Recurrent Ovarian Cancer (CAPRI).
 This study will look at how well patients with recurrent ovarian cancer respond to treatment with a known as an ATR inhibitor when combined with a .

-- NCT04586335: Study of CYH33 in Combination With Olaparib an Oral in Patients With Advanced .
-The purpose of this study is to assess the safety, tolerability and preliminary efficacy of the CYH33 in combination with olaprib in patients with DDR gene mutations and/or PIK3CA mutations, in patients who have progressed on prior , and in patients with recurrent high grade serous ovarian, , or primary peritoneal cancer who are platinum resistant or refractory.
+- NCT04586335: Study of CYH33 in Combination With an Oral in Patients With Advanced .
+The purpose of this study is to assess the safety, tolerability and preliminary efficacy of the CYH33 in combination with in patients who have DDR gene mutations and/or PIK3CA mutations, have progressed on a prior and those with recurrent high grade serous ovarian, or primary peritoneal cancer who are platinum resistant or refractory.